noahberthusen/noahberthusen.github.io/index.md

 <figure class="gl-page-background gl-float-right gl-image-box" style="text-align: center;"><img src="assets/images/headshot.jpg" alt="A photo of J. Doe" width="160" height="160" style="max-width: 160px;" /></figure>

-I’m a fourth-year undergraduate student in Software Engineering at Iowa State University.
+I'm a first-year PhD student in computer science at the University of Maryland.
+I hope to continue studying quantum computing and quantum information.

-I will be attending the University of Maryland beginning Fall 2021 to start a Ph.D. in computer science with a focus in quantum computation and quantum complexity.
+I received my undergraduate degree in Software Engineering at Iowa State University in May 2021.

-I can be reached at <span id="_eml" class="gl-eml">someone at example dot com</span>.
+I can be reached at <span id="_eml" class="gl-eml">someone at example dot com</span> or on <a href="https://www.linkedin.com/in/noah-berthusen-1a141a129/">LinkedIn</a>.

 ```bio-remove
 Below we use a simple mechanism to mitigate email address reaping.